Cincinnati Bearcats football: Nippert Stadium

 Nippert has been home to the Bearcats football team in rudimentary form since 1901, and as a complete stadium since 1924, making it the fourth oldest playing site and fifth oldest stadium in college football.
 Nippert has earned a reputation as a tough place to play.
 One national columnist, visiting the sold-out Keg of Nails rivalry game in 2013, described Nippert Stadium as a "quaint bowl of angry noise sitting under the gaze of remarkable architecture" and went on to compare it to a "baby Death Valley" (referring to LSU's notoriously intimidating Tiger Stadium).
 In 2012, USA Today called Nippert Stadium the best football venue in what was then the Big East Conference.
-UC boasted a 14-game home winning streak at Nippert, during a stretch dating from 2008 to 2010.
-UC has a current home winning streak of 30 games dating back to the 2017 home finale against Connecticut.
+UC reeled off a 14-game home winning streak at Nippert, during a stretch dating from 2008 to 2010.
+UC then boasted a school record home winning streak of 32 games from the 2017 home finale against Connecticut to the 2022 home (and American Conference) finale against Tulane.
 The stadium received an $86 million renovation for the 2015 season, which was completed just in time for the Bearcats home opener on September 5.
 The Bearcats played their 2014 home games at Paul Brown Stadium.